kubermatic/kubecarrier/docs/proposals/kep-002-bulward.md

 ### Differences

-* `Account` is namespace scoped, while the `Project` is namespaces scopes, within the `Organization` namespace. `Organization` itself is a cluster scoped object.
+* `Account` is cluster scoped, while the `Project` is namespaces scopes, within the `Organization` namespace. `Organization` itself is a cluster scoped object.
 * `Project` object currently has no metadata concept, though it should be added in further bulward version